j0seo/j0seo.github.io/_pages/about.md

 About Me
 ======
 I am a 2nd-year student at Korea university under the supervision of Professor Seungryong Kim.
 My research interests are broadly in the fields of machine learning and computer vision, not limited to a specific area.<br>
-I have been interested in semi/self-supervised learning, and lately, I have been focusing on **large-scale generative models** like diffusion models, and **neural representations** such as NeRF.
+I have been interested in semi/self-supervised learning, and lately, I have been focusing on **large-scale generative models** like diffusion models for **video, 3D, and neural representations** such as NeRF.
 I am always trying to approach it with a mindset of wanting to learn.
 If you have any questions or are interested in collaborating, please feel free to contact me.

 Education
 ======